-Breastfeeding mothers of qualified children are given monthly rations of brown rice and monggo in order to improve their health and add nutritive value to their breast milk.
-Each mother is given a monthly ration of rice-monggo food supplements to add to the daily solid intake of her child.
-Vegetables grown in the center garden are also distributed to mothers.
-Children are monitored through check ups by a pediatrician during the monthly visits.
+Breastfeeding mothers are given monthly rations of brown rice and monggo to improve their health and add nutritive value to their breast milk.
+Mothers are also given monthly rations of rice-monggo food supplements to add to the solid intake of her child.

 Partners and supporters: IAOMT, Vitamin Angels, Rise Against Hunger, Sun Life Foundation